bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-03-17-Microplastics Are Secretly Breeding Superbugs .md

 title: Microplastics Are Secretly Breeding Superbugs – Here’s How
 date: 2025-03-17 23:27:06
 description: New research shows bacterial biofilms on plastic waste accelerate the spread of resistant genes – and your water bottle might be part of the problem.
-tags: Microplastics, Pollutants, Environmental
+tags: Microplastics, Health
-categories: Current-researches
+categories: current-research
 giscus_comments: true
 related_publications: true
 ---